 Sure, there is a beach or two on Vieques Island, along with great snorkeling and scuba diving.
 But there's also a lot more to see and do when you come here.
 This tropical getaway is more than just its natural beauty and aquatic adventures.
 There are colonial-era ruins, abandoned naval facilities, wonders of nature, and plenty of other activities to enjoy on this island.

 Explore the Beach(es)

-This is an easy one.
+It is an easy one.
 Most people visit this island to get away (even if that means getting away from the main island of Puerto Rico!) and to enjoy its many wonderful beaches.
 Which beach is the right one for you?
 It all depends on what you're looking for.
 A big, public beach where everyone loves to go?
 Head to Sun Bay.
 Looking for some privacy?
-There's no better place than Secret Beach (although that's not really so secret anymore).
-Want something totally different?
+There's no better place than Secret Beach (although that's not so secret anymore).
+Want something different?
 Check out the one beach in Puerto Rico with black, magnetic sand.

 02 of 10